Beast of Gévaudan

-The Beast of Gévaudan (La Bête du Gévaudan, /fr/; La Bèstia de Gavaudan) is the historic name associated with a man-eating animal or animals that terrorized the former province of Gévaudan (consisting of the modern-day department of Lozère and part of Haute-Loire), in the Margeride Mountains of south-central France between 1764 and 1767.
+The Beast of Gévaudan (La Bête du Gévaudan, /fr/; La Bèstia de Gavaudan) is the historic name associated with a man-eating cryptid or cryptids that terrorized the former province of Gévaudan (consisting of the modern-day department of Lozère and part of Haute-Loire), in the Margeride Mountains of south-central France between 30 June 1764 and 19 June 1767.

 The attacks, which covered an area spanning 90 by 80 km, were said to have been committed by one or more beasts of a tawny/russet colour with dark streaks/stripes and a dark stripe down its back, a tail "longer than a wolf's" ending in a tuft according to contemporary eyewitnesses.
 It was said to attack with formidable teeth and claws, and appeared to be the size of a calf or cow and seemed to fly or bound across fields towards its victims.
-These descriptions from the period could identify the beast as a young lion, a striped hyena, a large wolf, a large dog, or a wolfdog, though its identity is still the subject of debate and remains unsolved to this day.
+These descriptions from the period could identify the beast as a striped hyena, a large wolf, a large dog, or a wolfdog, though its identity is still the subject of debate and remains unsolved to this day.

 The Kingdom of France used a considerable amount of wealth and manpower to hunt the animals responsible, including the resources of several nobles, soldiers, royal huntsmen, and civilians.
 The number of victims differs according to the source.
 A 1987 study estimated there had been 210 attacks, resulting in 113 deaths and 49 injuries; 98 of the victims killed were partly eaten.
 Other sources claim the animal or animals killed between 60 and 100 adults and children and injured more than 30.
 Victims were often killed by having their throats torn out.
 Several animals identified as the beast were reportedly killed before the attacks finally stopped.